roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

 **

-In the first game, he showed me 2 Courier&#8217;s Capsule, 2 Executioner&#8217;s Capsule, then finished me off with Cruel Ultimatum.
-It&#8217;s my first time to be on the receiving end&#8230;that hurts!
-In the second game, he takes me out with Vein Drinker and Hell&#8217;s Thunder.
+In the first game, he showed me 2 Courier&'s Capsule, 2 Executioner&'s Capsule, then finished me off with Cruel Ultimatum.
+It&'s my first time to be on the receiving end&#8230;that hurts!
+In the second game, he takes me out with Vein Drinker and Hell&'s Thunder.
 I look over his pool afterwards, it was pretty sick.
-I don&#8217;t think I really had any chance of winning.
+I don&'t think I really had any chance of winning.

 2-1 matches, 4-3 games